kpsdev1/The-Recipe-Blog/TESTING.md

 ### Fixed
 - After creating the project I was getting alot of PEP8 errors, most of which were for **lines too long** as you can see in the below screenshot.
 To fix this and conform to PEP8 standards I broke the lines up and made sure they did not go past 79 characters.
 - With the orginal JS file I had for the setTime out function, it was throwing a **Uncaught TypeError: Cannot read properties of null** error in the console.
-The site was working fine with this but i could not get rid of the error in the console, i tried many things from youtube and stack overflow but i could not get rid of the error until i found one way that showed how to do the same thing with jquery.
-This soilution did not produce any errors in the console and worked exactly the same.
+The site was working fine with this but I could not get rid of the error in the console, I tried many things from youtube and stack overflow but I could not get rid of the error until I found one way that showed how to do the same thing with jquery.
+This solution did not produce any errors in the console and worked exactly the same.
+- I had an issue where I could not get the delete comment modal to work when I was placing it down at the bottom of the page, I got stuck on this longer that I would like to admit, The reason it would not work was becuase it was outside the django template language forloop in the the **display comment section** of the html so all I had to do was move it up to be in the forloop and then it worked.